 In terms of affordability the most important thing is to be able to prove your income.
 If you are employed this tends to be by way of your last 3 months’ payslips and most recent P60.
 Lenders can take into account regular overtime, commission, shift allowance and bonus.

-If you are self employed then you’ll need your Accountant’s help to request your last 2 or 3 years’ SA302 documents from the Revenue and the accompanying tax year overview.
+If you are self employed then you’ll need your Accountant’s help to request your tax year overview.